Urban designers create practical and visually pleasing places, including buildings, open spaces and landscapes

-As an urban designer, you'll create practical and visually pleasing places, including buildings, open spaces and landscapes.
-Playing a vital part of a much bigger team, you'll help to bring viable developments to life, ensuring that the environments you create are both useful and enjoyable.
+Working as a vital part of a much bigger team, your role as an urban designer will be to help to bring viable developments to life, ensuring that the environments you create are both useful and enjoyable.

-Urban design is a relatively new profession, which has grown considerably as a career path and particularly over the last 25 years.
-A career in this field offers an interesting and varied environment with good opportunities for progression.
+Urban design has grown considerably as a career path and a career in this field offers an interesting and varied environment with good opportunities for progression.
 The sector continues to grow at a steady rate in line with growing populations.

 Types of urban design work